 How to make Whiskey

-- Mashing: The barley gets heated and mixed with warm water and the extraction of the sugar of the barley starts.
+3: Mashing: The barley gets heated and mixed with warm water and the extraction of the sugar of the barley starts.
 This takes several hours and the mixture is called mash.

-- Distillation: The solution is distilled 3 times mostly.
-It gets heated first and it vaporizes and becoming to steam.Then is condenses and is collected in another so called pot.
+5: Distillation: The solution is distilled 3 times most often.
+It gets heated first and it vaporizes and becomes steam.Then it condenses and is collected in another so called pot.

-- Single Pot Still Whiskey: This contains a mixture of malted and unmalted barley and can also be distilled multiple times.
+Single pot still whiskey: this contains a mixture of malted and unmalted barley and can also be distilled multiple times.